sb2nov/mac-setup/README.md

 Open a new terminal for the `$PATH` changes to take effect.

+We also need to tell npm where to find the Xcode Command Line Tools, by running:

+    $ sudo xcode-select -switch /usr/bin

 Node modules are installed locally in the `node_modules` folder of each project by default, but there are at least two that are worth installing globally.
 Those are [CoffeeScript](http://coffeescript.org/) and [Grunt](http://gruntjs.com/):

     $ npm install -g coffee-script